Ferdi265/lambda-compiler/README.md

 ## Installation

-- run `pip install git+https://github.com/Ferdi265/lambda-compiler` to install
+- run `pipx install git+https://github.com/Ferdi265/lambda-compiler` to install
-- run `pip install --editable .` for a development install
+- run `pipx install --editable .` for a development install

+`pipx` is a modern replacement for installing CLI applications with `pip` directly, since `pip` now by default forbids installing applications outside a virtualenv on most distros.
+You can use `pip` as well, but `pipx` is recommended.

 ## Examples